emagiz/emdocs/referenceguide/xml-to-mime-message-transformer.md

+---
+id: xml-to-mime-message-transformer
+title: XML to MIME message transformer
-# XML to MIME message transformer
+sidebar_label: XML to MIME message transformer
+---
 #### Payload transformer that transforms an XML message to a Mime Mail Message.
 The payload of the incoming message must be a <code>&lt;mail:SendMailRequest&gt;</code>, as defined by the XML schema located at:
 <code>classpath:com/emagiz/components/mail/emagiz-mail-1.0.xsd.</code>